Spiral Beach: History

 Spiral Beach released their debut album, Ball, on Sparks Music on October 16, 2007.
-It was produced by Mike Olsen of The Hidden Cameras, and recorded in a converted barn near Hamilton, ON.
+It was produced by Mike Olsen of The Hidden Cameras, and recorded in a converted barn near Hamilton, Ontario.
 To celebrate the album's release, the band organized several concerts in Toronto including an all-ages show on Ward's Island which drew hundreds of people to what the band describes as a "rave"-style event, as well as filming a music video for the song "Made of Stone" in a circus tent set up in Trinity Bellwoods Park.
 They toured around Canada to support the album and performed at SXSW in Austin, Texas the following year.

-In April, 2008 Spiral Beach played overseas in London, England to coincide with the release of the Voodoo UK 7".
+In April 2008, Spiral Beach played overseas in London, England, to coincide with the release of the Voodoo UK 7".
 The shows were well received and included a show at Club Fandango.
 The band was also featuring on the home page of MySpace UK.

-In June 2008 the band was fined $1470 by EcoMedia for postering on their large metal recycling bins in Toronto, prompting a benefit show at the Whippersnapper Gallery, one of Toronto's most popular DIY all-ages venues.
+In June 2008, the band was fined $1,470 by EcoMedia for postering on their large metal recycling bins in Toronto, prompting a benefit show at the Whippersnapper Gallery, one of Toronto's most popular DIY all-ages venues.

-In December 2008 the band began work on their second album with producer Mike Olsen.
+In December 2008, the band began work on their second album with producer Mike Olsen.
 After the initial recording process was complete, they embarked on a North American tour.

-In June 2009 Spiral Beach played four shows at the NXNE Festival in Toronto, including performances with Matt & Kim, Japanther, DD/MM/YYYY and The Black Lips.
+In June 2009, Spiral Beach played four shows at the NXNE Festival in Toronto, including performances with Matt & Kim, Japanther, DD/MM/YYYY, and The Black Lips.
 The shows were filmed for a music video to the song "Domino" from their forthcoming album.
 Chartattack rated the band's performance at Yonge & Dundas Square as one of the best of the festival.